 In addition to your US to Iceland power adapter, these items will help you pack with intention and expand the possibilities of your getaway.
 Also, check out our Iceland packing list for more inspiration and ideas.

 The weather in Iceland can be very erratic, including a lot of rain, so it is best to arrive prepared.
 But don’t get discouraged.
-As the saying goes in this part of the world, if you don’t like the weather, wait 5 minutes.”
-To be prepared for the rainy, stormy weather, we highly recommend bringing a windproof travel umbrella.
+As the saying goes in this part of the world, if you don’t like the weather, wait five minutes!
+However, preparing for rainy, stormy weather is still important.
+We highly recommend bringing a windproof travel umbrella.
 An umbrella, like the one pictured, will allow you to enjoy the sites even if the weather is not cooperating.

 If you have never used packing cubes before, prepare to be amazed.
 Packing cubes make your life as an international traveler so much easier!
 They allow you to easily pack and unpack your bag and take the stress out of how to make everything fit.
 It’s also much easier to find what you are looking for once you reach your destination.